-12 things you should do right now to prepare for your summer holiday
+12 things you should do right now to prepare for your next holiday

-If you're going away this summer, check your passport hasn't expired right now.
+If you're going away for the first time since 2019, check your passport hasn't expired right now.

-There are long delays renewing passports and lots expired while travel was in lockdown over the last two years, so if you're going away check now.
+There are long delays renewing passports and many of them expired while travel was in lockdown over the last two years, so if you're going away check now.

-The rules for passports for trips to Europe have changed since Brexit, so you should make sure your passport doesn't need to be renewed.
+The passport rules for trips to Europe have changed since Brexit, so you should make sure your passport doesn't need to be renewed.

 Since 1st January 2021, you must have at least six months* left on your passport to travel hassle-free to Europe.